 Given that this is a major pain point for other authors, I started creating a new guide called: “Email Scripts That Get Amazon Book Reviews & Testimonials (Authentically).”

-The guide will be out soon, but it’s listed on pre-order now at the lowest possible price on Gumroad.
+The guide will be out soon (update: it is now published), but it’s listed on pre-order now at the lowest possible price on Gumroad.
 If you’d like to learn more, check out the following link: